You've Got Questions, We've Got Answers

 Because bicyclists are often falsely blamed for the accident by the motorist and even police, it’s imperative you don’t make common mistakes that will sabotage your claim.
 These include:

-Injuries to the extremities are the most common bicycle accident injuries seen in emergency rooms,
+Injuries to the extremities are the most common bicycle accident injuries seen in emergency rooms and require medical treatment, include:

 - Contusions (bad bruises.)